elixir-europe/rdmkit/pages/your_domain/cancer_data_management.md

   * Does the timestamp of the data correlate?
 * Exposome data is considered non-personal data, but once linked to personal data the linked dataset becomes personal data and privacy has to be ensured in compliance with applicable legislation (e.g. GDPR).

-#### Solutions

-* For data management considerations and solutions of Patient-generated health data and Electronic Health Record (EHR) data see the [Health data page](human_data).
-* Cancer registry data common rules and definitions used within Europe defined by the [European Network of Cancer Registries(ENCR)](https://www.encr.eu/ENCR-Recommendations).
-* Exposome data management recommendations under development by [Environmental Exposure Assessment Research Infrastructure(EIRENE-RI)](https://eirene.eu/).
-* Exposome (meta)data definitions used within Europe defined by Eurostat, [Euro SDMX Registry](https://webgate.ec.europa.eu/fusionregistry/).

-#### Secondary prevention (screening) data
+#### Secondary prevention data

-#### Description

-Secondary prevention in cancer care focuses on early detection and intervention to identify cancer at an early stage when it is more treatable and potentially curable.
-Survival rate improvement in most major tumour types depends on early detection, which has prompted screening programs in many European countries.
-These programs produce highly relevant data sets for further (data-driven) research on early cancer diagnostics.
-This data typically consists of health and bioimaging data, such as mammograms, colonoscopies, or blood tests.
-Most of this data contains personal health information and must be managed in compliance with privacy regulations such as GDPR.

-Key challenges include integrating diverse datasets and ensuring data accuracy since the screening programs could be organised on national or regional level.
-Additionally, the risks and benefits of screening programs must be balanced.

-#### Considerations

 * The data access procedure could be different for different data sources.
 Be mindful to contact the relevant data creators and managers for the relevant access rights.
 * Interoperability of data originating from multiple screening programs is not guaranteed.
 * For general health data considerations, see [Health data page](health_data).
 * For general bioimaging data considerations, see [bioImaging data page](bioimaging_data).

+### Solutions

+#### Primary prevention

+* For data management considerations and solutions of Patient-generated health data and Electronic Health Record (EHR) data see the [Health data page](human_data).
+* Cancer registry data common rules and definitions used within Europe defined by the [European Network of Cancer Registries(ENCR)](https://www.encr.eu/ENCR-Recommendations).
+* Exposome data management recommendations under development by [Environmental Exposure Assessment Research Infrastructure(EIRENE-RI)](https://eirene.eu/).
+* Exposome (meta)data definitions used within Europe defined by Eurostat, [Euro SDMX Registry](https://webgate.ec.europa.eu/fusionregistry/).

-#### Solutions
+#### Secondary prevention data

 As there are no commonly accepted data collection standards currently, [EOSC4Cancer](https://eosc4cancer.eu/the-project/) developed a harmonised codebook for colorectal cancer screening (based on Dutch, Catalan, Italian and Czech screening codebooks), which could be used as a common basis to be extended to other cancer types.

 ## Cancer diagnosis